Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 </pba-flex>

 Notes:
-Making sure that the backers put some skin in the game.
-Backers are validators so they have a lot of stake, generally millions of DOT, so if they make incorrect statements they are putting a lot on the table.
 The main goal of backing is not immediate security but accountability.
 Backers are doing the checks to protect themselves from being punished.
+Those details will be embedded into the chain so backers can be held accountable.

 ---